SNH48 Group: History

 On April 20, 2016, Star48 held a press conference in Beijing and announced the plan to launch a series of sister groups across the country.
 The plan started with BEJ48 and GNZ48, based in Beijing and Guangzhou respectively.
 On June 6, 2016, AKB48 announced it had suspended its partnership with SNH48 due to the latter's contract violations.
-On following the statement, SNH48 declared that it had been completely independent from AKB48 from the beginning and SNH48 management had never made any form of partnership with AKS.
+On their following statement, SNH48 declared that it had been completely independent from AKB48 from the beginning and SNH48 management had never made any form of partnership with AKS.
 This marks SNH48's departure from the AKB48 group.

 During SNH48's annual general election in July 2016, Star48 announced the formation of SHY48 based in Shenyang.
 The group held their first performance in the newly opened SHY48 theater on January 12, 2017.
 Expanding its branch, Star48 also announced the formation of SNH48's first brother group, N2M (Nuclear 2 Mars), during SNH48's annual "Request Time" concert on January 7, 2017.
 The group changed its name into D7B or DSB (Double 7 Boys) in 2018.

 The fourth sister group to SNH48, CKG48 in Chongqing, was announced on June 2, 2017.
 A joint-audition was soon held for SNH48's 9th generation, as well as BEJ48, GNZ48, and SHY48's 4th generation, and the first generation of CKG48.
 The group held their first performance in the CKG48 theater on October 27, 2017.
 A plan to launch the fifth sister group, CGT48 based in Chengdu, was announced on September 25, 2017.